mchong-github/mikechong-test/README.md

 # 4) Brainstorm a plan for continuous delivery for Nomad, discuss the specific tools you'd look at and your evaluation criteria for them.

   - CD
-> For CD, a git repo can be utilized to integrate the large amount of "jobs" to be scheduled in the cluster.
+> For CD, a git repo can be utilized to integrate and store large amount of "jobs" to be scheduled in the cluster.
 > Then, each repo/branch can be setup with an automatic trigger(ie. git commit) in the event of new code has been added to deploy into the desired environment

   - Evaluation Criteria